Strategy Breakdown11 min readLast reviewed

 Three reasons we lead with Google for serious dropshipping operators.

 Channel resilience.
 Google Ads dropshipping does not depend on the next iOS update or the next Meta algorithm change.
-Smart Bidding leans on enhanced conversions and offline conversion imports, both of which are server-side first-party signals.
+Smart Bidding leans on enhanced conversions and offline conversion imports - both server-side first-party signals.
 Meta still under-attributes most dropshipping accounts because pixel-only tracking lost 30-40% of iOS conversions and CAPI is a partial fix.

 The case for Facebook Ads on a dropshipping store